huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 ```

 What to notice here are:
   + We added a scope taskIndex that needs to be passed in.
-This will alow the Subtask directive to know the task it is unders
+This will allow the Subtask directive to know the task it is under
   index.
 For more information the options for scope variables being passed in are:
     * `=` - This is a two way binding between both the parent and child directive.
 So when the value changes in one directive
     it changes in both.
 A ng-modle most always be passed in these cases.